 1. Helps in Weight Loss

 The fruit has low calories with high fiber and water content.
-Water and fiber content provides a feeling of being full, that cuts down the consumption of food by the person, which helps in weight loss effectively.
+Water and fiber content provide a feeling of being full, which cuts down the consumption of food by the person, which helps in weight loss effectively.